Susana de Sousa Dias

-Susana de Sousa Dias (born 22 January 1962, Lisbon, Portugal) is a Portuguese independent filmmaker.
+Susana de Sousa Dias (born in Lisbon) is a Portuguese artist and filmmaker.

-Biography
+Life and career

-After taking a degree at Lisbon Theatre and Film School she took on another degree course in Painting at Lisbon Fine Arts School where she graduated in 1991.
-In 2005 she received a M. Phil in Aesthetics and Philosophy of Art with a dissertation on Cinema, Archive and Memory that accompanied the making of her first long feature essay documentary film Natureza Morta (Still Life).
-In 2014 she received a PhD in Fine-Arts Video from the University of Lisbon, with a thesis on Archive footage and Decelerated Movement, a theoretical work that accompanied the making her second long feature essay documentary 48.
+After receiving a degree at Lisbon Theatre and Film School Susana de Sousa Dias took on another degree course in Painting at Lisbon Fine Arts School, where she graduated in 1991.
+In 2005, she received a M. Phil in Aesthetics and Philosophy of Art with a dissertation on Cinema, Archive and Memory that accompanied the making of her first long feature essay documentary film Natureza Morta (Still Life).
+In 2014, she received a PhD in Fine-Arts Video from the University of Lisbon, with a thesis on Archive footage and Decelerated Movement, a theoretical work that accompanied the making her second long feature essay documentary 48.

 She is co-founder of the film production company Kintop.
-From 2010-2012 she was a member of the board of the Portuguese Documentary Association APORDOC and in 2012 she formed a women's collective who directed for two consecutive years the Lisbon International Documentary Festival Doclisboa.
-She engaged particularly in the creation of new sections of the festival such as "Cinema of Urgency" and "Passages" (Documentary and Contemporary Art).

-One of most notorious aspects of her work is the artistic integration of archival footage dating from the Portuguese dictatorship (1926-1974).
+From 2010-2012, she was a member of the board of the Portuguese Documentary Association APORDOC and in 2012, she formed a women's collective who directed for two consecutive years the Lisbon International Documentary Festival Doclisboa.
+She engaged in the creation of new sections of the festival such as "Cinema of Urgency" and "Passages" (Documentary and Contemporary Art).
+One of the aspects of her work is the artistic integration of archival footage dating from the Portuguese dictatorship (1926-1974).